Aviral-swa/javascript-server/VS-CODE.md

         -Plugins
             VS Code Plugins let you add languages, debuggers, and tools to your installation to support your development workflow.

-PLUGINS
+VS-CODE has a vast marketplace for plugins some of them are

-    VS-CODE has a vast marketplace for plugins some of them are -GitLens
+        -GitLens
             it is the most powerful git management extensions out there.
 It lets you check git history, blame information, line and file history, commit searching and many other tools for handling Git.